callstack/react-native-builder-bob/packages/create-react-native-library/templates/common/CONTRIBUTING.md

 This project uses Nitro Modules.
 If you're not familiar with how Nitro works, make sure to check the [Nitro Modules Docs](https://nitro.margelo.com/).

-You need to run the code generation process using [Nitrogen](https://nitro.margelo.com/docs/nitrogen) to generate the boilerplate-heavy code required for this project.
-Without this step, the example apps will not build.
+You need to run [Nitrogen](https://nitro.margelo.com/docs/nitrogen) to generate the boilerplate code required for this project.
+The example app will not build without this step.

-Run **Nitrogen** in the following cases:
+Run **Nitrogen** in following cases:
 - When you make changes to any `*.nitro.ts` files.
 - When running the project for the first time (since the generated files are not committed to the repository).